heyjulieh/project-02-lifebetter/README.md

               put "dislike", to: "tips#downvote"
             end

-##### we incorporated the codes in our tips model and controller files.
+##### I incorporated the codes in our tips model and controller files.
 For showing the buttons on each tip, added codes on our tips/index.html.erb.
-##### the acts_as_votable gem was restricted only to users who were logged in. the authorization part was taken off by Devise gem.
+##### The acts_as_votable gem was restricted only to users who were logged in. the authorization part was taken off by Devise gem.
 ##### It also allows one voter per user for one tip hence a user is not able to vote twice on the same tip.
 ##### Another feature of acts_as_votable is that if a tip receives a certain amount of negative votes(dislikes), the tip gets deleted.
 ##### The challenge in this gem was getting it to add counts without having to refresh the page everything.  we were however, able to accomplish that with a redirect method.